How to become a locksmith | Checkatrade

 • Broken key extractors

-• Tool kit (including screwdrivers, chisels, drills)
+• Tool kit (including screwdrivers, chisels and drills)

 It’s also important to keep in mind that extra equipment may be called for in certain sectors.
-For example, some locksmiths will need to invest in scopes for examining safes while auto locksmiths will require electronic programming equipment for modern vehicles.
+For example, some locksmiths will need to invest in scopes for examining safes.
+While auto locksmiths will require electronic programming equipment for modern vehicles.

-How much a locksmith can earn
+How much can a locksmith earn?

 How much is a locksmith course?